 Doing so can help ease negative emotions like frustration, anger, or resentment and help you recharge, so you continue to provide the best possible care.

-Lastly, consider the fact that you might care for your parents longer due to increased lifespans.
-So, consider the long term and how long you will be able to be a caregiver.
+Lastly, consider that you might care for your parents longer due to increased lifespans.
+So, consider the long term and how long you will be a caregiver.

 And again, if you don’t think you can support your loved one as long as you expect, there is nothing wrong with getting professional assistance.